Online teaching courses for professional educators

 Most certificate programs are credit-bearing, and many are eligible for federal financial aid for students who qualify.
 Please note that the A+ Fundamentals, CCNA and Network+ Technologies certificate programs are not eligible for federal financial aid.
 The Application Delivery Networking Certificate Program (noncredit) is not credit bearing and not eligible for financial aid.
 Students completing the noncredit Application Delivery Networking Certificate Program will receive a letter of completion.

-Although our continuing teacher education courses are accepted by some state agencies in the United States toward teacher certifications and endorsements, this may not be the case in all states or foreign jurisdictions.
+Although our continuing education for teachers courses are accepted by some state agencies in the United States toward teacher certifications and endorsements, this may not be the case in all states or foreign jurisdictions.
 If you plan to use courses for certification or endorsement, please check with your own state agency and your school district for applicability.
 Continuing Education for Teachers courses are not intended to apply to degree programs at University of Phoenix.

 These courses are not eligible for federal financial aid.